myokit/myokit/README.md

 Myokit is an [open-source](LICENSE) Python-based toolkit that facilitates modeling and simulation of cardiac cellular electrophysiology.

-For details and **downloads**, see [http://myokit.org]
+For details and **downloads**, see [myokit.org](http://myokit.org)

-For the latests documentation, see [http://docs.myokit.org]
+For the latests documentation, see [docs.myokit.org](http://docs.myokit.org)

 ## Quick-start guide

-To install Myokit, follow the guides at [http://myokit.org/download].
+To install Myokit, follow the [guidelines on the download pages][http://myokit.org/download].

-_Please note: The github repository contains the development version of Myokit, official releases are found on [http://myokit.org]_
+_Please note: The github repository contains the development version of Myokit, [official releases are found here](http://myokit.org)._

 After installation, to quickly test if Myokit works, open a terminal or command window, navigate to the myokit directory and type